phpLicenseWatcher/phpLicenseWatcher/vagrant_provision/README.md

 * Clone the repository, and develop and commit code on your host.
 * Code is in HTML, CSS, and PHP.
 * You do _not_ need to install PHP on your host.
-* To test any code changes, the Vagrant VM needs to be updated with this command: `vagrant up --provision-with update`
+* To test any code changes, the Vagrant VM needs to be updated with this command:<br />
+`vagrant up --provision-with update`
     * Some composer libraries are dormant, and checking for composer library updates can take extra time when all you want is to update your working code.
-Therefore, checking for composer library updates is separate: `vagrant up --provision-with composer-update`
+Therefore, checking for composer library updates is separate:<br />
+    `vagrant up --provision-with composer-update`
 * You can view the VM server webpage at `http://localhost:50080`
 * A MySQL database viewer can connect to the VM server at `localhost`, port `53306`.
+    * MySQL Workbench can connect to the VM server with user and password as `vagrant`.
+Database Schema is also `vagrant`.

 ### Tips and Tricks
 * You can use secure copy ('scp') to upload a file to the VM without it being tracked by git:<br />